italiangrid/storm-webdav/doc/storage-area-configuration.md

   principal types require parameters.

-  For example, the  `anyone` principal is a simple principal type, while the `oauth-group` principal is a complex type that requires two parameters: the oauth token issuer URI, and the  group name.
+  For example, the  `anyone` principal is a simple principal type, while the `jwt-group` principal is a complex type that requires two parameters: the token issuer URI, and the  group name.

   | *Principal*              | *Type*  | *Description*                                                                                      | *Parameters*                                          |
   | ------------------------ | ------- | -------------------------------------------------------------------------------------------------- | ----------------------------------------------------- |